3DCP-TUe/ConcreteCandyTracker/README.md

 # Concrete Candy Tracker

 Concrete Candy Tracker is a software package developed for conducting tracer experiments in concrete processing.
-The experiment is described in detailed in the paper titled "An In-line Dye Tracer Experiment for Mixing and Pumping Concrete" (under review).
+The experiment is described in detail in the paper titled "An In-line Dye Tracer Experiment for Mixing and Pumping Concrete" (under review).
 The experiment uses a digital image processing (DIP) technique to detect a dye — Rhomadine B — which stains the concrete with a candy cane-like effect.

 ## Hardware requirements